hrit-ik/facial_attendance/README.md

 2) If the use adds a student again with same roll number and selects another class then the student will be added in that class as well.
 (A student can be in multiple classes at a time).

 **DB Setup**

 You Should Have MongoDB installed localy to run this project.
 [Instructions](https://www.mongodb.com/docs/manual/administration/install-community/)
-You can use [Robo3T](https://robomongo.org/) to import the demo db collection from [here](https://drive.google.com/drive/folders/15WTMVVQRNg8OaDjZQsl4P5e9MGJSLNNG?usp=sharing)
 Mongo is connected at three places.
 At app/app-backend/db-setup, web-dashboard/web-backend/app.js and web-dashboard/web-backend/python-server/main.py.
 You can change the connection on these code-blocks to connect to mongo Atlas or any other local collection.

 **Intalling Dependencies**